Walter Bernard: Personal life

 Bernard graduated from Howard University School of Business and Howard University School of Law in 2010, where he received his JD/MBA.
 Bernard is a practicing lawyer and is a member of the New York and New Jersey State bars.

-Bernard has 3 brothers, Mike, Wayne and Wynton.
+Bernard has three brothers, Mike, Wayne and Wynton.
 Bernard's oldest brother, Mike, was a standout high jumper for Southern Illinois University and was one of the first seven-foot jumpers in the state of Illinois.
 Bernard's younger brother, Wayne, is a professional basketball player in Europe and was a standout basketball player at Davidson College.
 Wayne has signed NBA contracts with the Sacramento Kings and the Toronto Raptors.
-Bernard's youngest brother, Wynton plays in Major League Baseball for the Toronto Blue Jays.
+Bernard's youngest brother, Wynton has played in Major League Baseball for the Colorado Rockies.

 During the 2011 season of Family Feud, Bernard appeared as a contestant with his brother Wynton, with host Steve Harvey.

 Bernard was a model for Harley Davidson and appeared in their national advertisement campaign.